Children of women in prison – a group with double vulnerability in terms of realization of children’s rights!

-In 2017-2019 Penal Reform International (PRI) South Caucasus Regional Office has provided various types of assistance services in the framework of the EU-supported project “Supporting the Improvement of Service Provision for Women Offenders, Who Have Experienced Violence and Discrimination, and their Vulnerable Children”.
+In 2017-2019 Penal Reform International (PRI) in the South Caucasus provided various types of assistance services in the framework of the EU-supported project “Supporting the Improvement of Service Provision for Women Offenders, Who Have Experienced Violence and Discrimination, and their Vulnerable Children”.
 The services were provided for minor children of former women prisoners and probationers, as well as to children living with convicted mothers at the women’s special establishment, in order to ensure the well-being and upbringing of children, as well as to promote positive emotional relationships between mothers and children.

 The implementation of the abovementioned project was based on such important factors in respect to the rights of this target group, which were identified by PRI in the past through implemented projects and conducted research.